qa review playbook blog feature image

 PDF Document QA

 Documents have become a staple of most modern organizations.
-From company documents to construction submittals, PDFs have started to rule the world.
+From company documents to construction submittals and technical documents, PDFs have started to rule the world.
 However, many QA reviewers often find it hard to provide contextual feedback on PDFs.
 There can be 100s of pages, and 1000s of lines.

 Using a QA review tool like zipBoard however, makes it “easy” to review and add contextual feedback to PDFS.
 Simply add the document as a PDF and get reviewed.